iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Evaluation Methodology

+\textbf{\textit{(A) Executability-oriented analysis}}.
+We first analyze the mechanisms that enable \tool to produce runnable pipelines and valid models under realistic runtime constraints.

-\item \textit{\tool w/o verification ($\tool_{\text{static}}$):} The intermediate execution and runtime verification steps are disabled.
-The system relies solely on syntactic checks by the LLM, mimicking simulation-first approaches.
-This tests the necessity of \textit{Code-Verifiable Integration} for ensuring runtime feasibility.
+\begin{enumerate} \item \textit{\tool w/o verification ($\tool_{\text{static}}$):} The intermediate execution and runtime verification steps are disabled.
+The system relies solely on syntactic checks by LLMs, mimicking simulation-first approaches. $\tool_{\text{static}}$ tests the necessity of dynamic verification for ensuring runtime feasibility and valid pipeline execution.